multiversx/mx-docs/docs/sdk-and-tools/dapp-core.md

 Import from dapp-core:

 ```
+import { AuthenticatedRoutesWrapper } from '@elrondnetwork/dapp-core/wrappers/AuthenticatedRoutesWrapper';
+or
-import { AuthenticatedRoutesWrapper} from "@elrondnetwork/dapp-core";
+import { AuthenticatedRoutesWrapper } from '@elrondnetwork/dapp-core/wrappers';
 ```

 Use with routes: